awssgr/voterocket-lab/README.md

 yarn add aws-amplify aws-amplify-react
 ```

-## Installing the CLI & initializing a new AWS Amplify project
+## Installing the CLI & initialising a new AWS Amplify project

 ### Installing the CLI